 Step 2: Direct students' attention specifically to "Ebert and Roeper," the movie critics who once gave new films a "Thumbs Up" or a "Thumbs Down."

-Step 5: Briefly introduce the book to your class and invite them to read the book during independent reading time at some point over the next month.
-Explain to your students that they will be using the "Thumbs Up vs. Thumbs Down" chart that the class created to give the book their evaluation after they have finished reading it.
+Step 5: Briefly introduce the picture book you chose for the month.
+Invite students to read the book during independent reading time at some point over the next month.
+Show students where you will be keeping the copies of the book.
+Explain that students will be using the "Thumbs Up vs. Thumbs Down" criteria that the class created to give the book their evaluation after they have finished reading it.

-Step 6: Draw students' attention to the Reader's Choice display in your classroom that you have created prior to this lesson.
-In order to create the display, you will need to have two signs: Thumbs Up and Thumbs Down.
-Between the two thumb signs, I place a color copy of the cover of the book that I have invited my students to read this month.
-I then print out small pictures of each student's face (you can also just use students' names) and place them below the book cover.
-As each student reads the book, they move their picture below the "Thumbs Up" sign or below the "Thumbs Down" sign according to their personal evaluation of the book.
-(The wall that I use for this display is magnetic.)
-I also use a separate basket to hold the multiple copies of the chosen book so that students can easily acquire the book when copies become available.
-(It's fun for students to observe the display throughout the month as they keep track of their classmates' votes for thumbs up or thumbs down.)
+Step 6: Draw students' attention to the Reader's Choice display in your classroom that you have created prior to the lesson.
+Explain that as each student reads the book, they move their picture or name card below the "Thumbs Up" sign or below the "Thumbs Down" sign according to their personal evaluation of the book.
+It's fun for students to observe the display throughout the month as they keep track of their classmates' votes for thumbs up or thumbs down.

-Step 7: At the end of the month, reread the book aloud to the class and follow it up with a discussion of the students' evaluation based on their final votes.
+Step 7: At the end of the month, reread the book aloud to the class and follow it up with a discussion of students' evaluations based on their final votes.
 Be sure students refer to the "Thumbs Up vs. Thumbs Down" chart to support their opinions of the book.

 Part 2: Critic's Corner